Plot lines, polygons, and symbols in 2-D

 Note: The uppercase symbols A, C, D, G, H, I, N, S, T are normalized to have the same area as a circle with diameter size, while the size of the corresponding lowercase symbols refers to the diameter of a circumscribed circle.

-The next collection of the five symbols require two or more size parameters, and some have optional modifiers to extend the symbol appearance.
+The next collection shows five symbols that require two or more parameters, and some have optional modifiers to enhance the symbol appearance.

 Same as -Se, except azimuth (in degrees east of north) should be given instead of direction.
 The azimuth will be mapped into an angle based on the chosen map projection (-Se leaves the directions unchanged.)
-Furthermore, the axes lengths must be given in geographical instead of plot-distance units.
-An exception occurs for a linear projection in which we assume the ellipse axes are given in the same units as -R. For degenerate ellipses (circles) with just the diameter given, use -SE-.
-The diameter is excepted to be given in column 3.
-Alternatively, append the desired diameter to -SE- and this fixed diameter is used instead.
-For allowable geographical units, see Units [Default is k for km].
+Furthermore, major_axis and minor_axis must be given in geographical instead of plot-distance units.
+For degenerate ellipses (i.e., circles) with just a diameter given via the input data, use -SE-.
+For a linear projection we assume the dimensions are given in the same units as -R. For allowable geographical units, see Units and append desired unit to the dimension(s) [Default is k for km].
+The shape of the ellipse will be affected by the properties of the map projection.

 Pie wedge.
-Start and stop directions (in degrees counter-clockwise from horizontal) for pie slice must be found in columns 3 and 4.
-Append /inner to select a separate inner diameter .
+Give the outer diameter outer, startdir and stopdir.
+These are directions (in degrees counter-clockwise from horizontal) for wedge.
+Parameters not appended are read from file after the location [and value] columns.
+Append +i and append a nonzero inner diameter inner or it will be read last .
 Append +a[dr] to draw the arc line (at inner and outer diameter); if dr is appended then we draw all arc lines separated radially by dr. Append +r[da] to draw radial lines (at start and stop directions) if da is appended then we draw all radial lines separated angularly by da.
 These spider-web lines are drawn using the current pen unless +ppen is added.

-Text is normally placed with text but there are times we wish to treat a character of even a string as plottable symbol:
+Text is normally placed with text but there are times we wish to treat a character of even a string as a symbol to be plotted:

 letter or text string (less than 256 characters).
 Give size, and append +tstring after the size.
 Note: The size is only approximate; no individual scaling is done for different characters.
 Remember to escape special characters like *.
 Optionally, you may append +ffont to select a particular font [Default is FONT_ANNOT_PRIMARY] and +jjustify to change justification [CM].